-Remove the bolt retaining the front end of the chain guard to the rear fork,
+Remove the bolt retaining the front end of the chain guard to the rear fork.

 Remove the bolt retaining the rear end of the chain guard to the rear fork.
-(There are two spacers on this bolt, one is between the two sides of the guard and the other is between the head of the fixing bolt and the guard.)
+(There is a spacer on this bolt, between the two sides of the guard.)